 Picture this scenario…young man comes into the house after a long day at school.
 “Hey Mom and Dad!
 We don’t have homework tonight,” says the child attempting to play video games all night.
 That statement should not matter one bit if homework time is worked into your Monday through Thursday schedule.

 Solution: GIVE HIM WORK TO DO.
 Read and discuss a book.
 Make up math problems.
 Play an educational game.
 Find an old test or worksheet with mistakes, and correct them.
 The possibilities are endless.
+If possible, you should create a dedicated space in the home dedicated to homework to get them in the mindset.
+You can visit Writey for one example for products to make an inspiring work space for them.

 And when you read quotes such as this, “There is no reason to believe that children would be at any disadvantage in terms of their academic learning or life skills if they had much less homework, or even none at all,” IGNORE THEM!
 I don’t believe in hours and hours of homework, but how can you go wrong with 30 minutes or so of enriching work and 15-30 minutes of reading for fun and increased knowledge?